-Saint John Ogilvie, the Last Martyr of Scotland and the Reformation « Catholic Insight
+Saint John Ogilvie, the Last Martyr of Scotland « Catholic Insight

 Father John Ogilvie was canonized in 1976, becoming the last post-Reformation Scottish saint (so far!).
 As Cardinal John Henry Newman was to predict two centuries afterward, no country can keep its Christian identity without being fully Catholic, for Protestantism, having no locus of authority and no principle of cohesion, eventually fragments into agnosticism and secularism, in which Scotland, the rest of the ‘United Kingdom’, and all of Europe, come to think of it, are now almost completely immersed.

-We pray for the return of the faith to that beautiful and bonnie land, the land of my own birth, once so Catholic.
+We pray for the return of the faith to that beautiful and bonnie land, once so Catholic.
 The blood of martyrs is the seed of faith, which, like the nation itself, may yet rise again, some way, or another.

 Saint John Ogilvie, ora pro nobis!